-The Health Room is staffed by a trained Health Room Secretary.
-How can the Health Room Secretary help your student?
+The Health Room is staffed by a trained Health Room Assistant.
+How can the Assistant help your student?

-The Health Room can assist your student with:
+The Health Room Assistant can help your student with:

 - Calling home if your child is too sick to stay in school.

 - Administering life-saving and daily medications that have a current Medication Authorization Form on file at school, signed by your child's physician and a parent/legal guardian, and approved by our School Health Specialist.

-- Support for diabetic care and the management of chronic health conditions, as set-forth by a Physician and School Nurse's approved Individual Health Care Plan.
+- Support for diabetic care and the management of chronic health conditions, as set forth by a Physician and School Health Specialist's approved Individual Health Care Plan.

 The Health Room cannot provide:

 - Medication or cough drops, unless authorized by a physician on a district-provided form and brought to school by a parent/legal guardian.
-Please ask the Health Room Secretary for details regarding Medication Authorization Forms.
+If you have questions, please ask the Health Room Assistant for details regarding Medication Authorization Forms.

 - Extended supervision.
 If your child is too sick to stay in school, you will be called to pick up your student promptly.

-The short answer is No. Ari Katir, RN, our School Health Specialist, shares her time between Rose Hill Middle School, Rockwell Elementary and Stella Schola, so she is typically not in our health room.
-Nurse Katir provides case management services for students with life-threatening conditions, supports our school with immunization compliance, and collaborates with students, families and school staff to promote health and safety.
-Nurse Katir does not diagnose illnesses or injuries.
+The short answer is No. Keturah Romer, RN, is our School Health Specialist.
+The School Health Specialist provides case management services for students with life-threatening conditions, supports our school with immunization compliance, and collaborates with students, families and school staff to promote health and safety.
+She shares her time between Rose Hill Middle School and Stella Schola, so she is typically not in our health room.
+The School Health Specialist does not diagnose illnesses or treat injuries.

-If your child has been diagnosed with a serious health condition, it is vital that you contact Nurse Katir.
-You can also call and leave a message for her at 425-936-2460.
+If your child has been diagnosed with a serious health condition, it is vital that you contact Nurse Romer.
+You can also call and leave a message for her at 425-936-2812, Ext 54780.
 She will work with you to develop a school health plan for your child.